kingzamzon/docs/docs/integrations/aa/alchemy-account-kit.md

 ### 2. Get A Programmable Key Pair (PKP)

-Get some testLPX test tokens from Lit's [Chronicle network](../../network/rollup.mdx).
+Get some tstLPX test tokens from Lit's [Chronicle network](../../network/rollup.mdx).

 To obtain a PKP, [read more within the Lit docs](../../sdk/wallets/intro.md).